Medical RNomics: RNA-regulated networks in human diseases (2015-2018)

 LOEWE (= Landes-Offensive zur Entwicklung Wissenschaftlich-ökonomischer Exzellenz)

 is a program for promoting cutting-edge research in the federal state of Hessen.
 Scientific excellence, economic-social relevance (such as academic-industry cooperations), and long-term perspectives are key factors in this program.
-Our Research Cluster Medical RNomics (coordinators: Prof. Albrecht Bindereif, Giessen, and Prof. Bernd Schmeck, Marburg) is funded by a grant of the LOEWE program with 4.4 mio Euro over three years (2015-2017).
+Our Research Cluster Medical RNomics (coordinators: Prof. Albrecht Bindereif, Giessen, and Prof. Bernd Schmeck, Marburg) is funded by a grant of the LOEWE program with 5.1 mio Euro over four years (2015-2018).

 Biomedical research in the last decade experienced dramatic changes and advances through the discovery of novel regulatory RNAs.
 It became clear that important regulatory mechanisms operate on the RNA level.
 Accordingly, misregulation in RNA-dependent gene expression often causes human disease.
 These advances were largely driven by the rapid development of new sequencing technologies of nucleic acids (next-generation sequencing), which –in combination with the essential bioinformatic analysis- uncovered new classes of noncoding RNAs, revealing their interactions and to some extent also their functions.
 Not individual RNA species are investigated, but entire RNA populations and their underlying networks.